spatialos/gdk-for-unity/docs/get-started.md

 **For more of a challenge, let’s now invite 200 enemies you can fight it out against!**

-These enemies will be Unity Clients running in the cloud, mimicking real players of your game from a behaviour and load perspective.
-Their behaviour is currently quite simple, but could be extended to include additional gameplay features.
+These enemies will be Unity Clients running in the cloud, mimicking real players of your game from a behavior and load perspective.
+Their behavior is currently quite simple, but you could extended them to include additional gameplay features.

-In fact, as far as SpatialOS is concerned, these Clients  are indistinguishable from real players, so this is a good approach for regular scale testing.
+In fact, as far as SpatialOS is concerned, these Unity Clients are indistinguishable from real players, so this is a good approach for regular scale testing.

-To get the legion of enemies started, we will use [Worker Flags](https://docs.improbable.io/reference/latest/shared/worker-configuration/worker-flags#worker-flags), which you can find from your Deployment Overview page:
+To get the legion of enemies started, we will use [Worker Flags]({{urlRoot}}/content/glossary.md#worker-flags), which you can find from your web Console's Deployment Overview page:

 <img src="{{assetRoot}}assets/overview-page-worker-flags.png" style="margin: 0 auto; display: block;" />